Yonder (Yonder Technology Ltd) Credit Card

 If we need to contact you about any actual or suspected fraud or security threats, we'll do this using the fastest and most secure way of contacting you (for example, we may try to send you a text message rather than calling you).

 We'll use your most recent contact details to contact you.
-You must notify us immediately if you change the mailing address or email address.
+You must notify us immediately if you change your residential address or email address.
+Your residential address for your account must always be an address in the United Kingdom.

 We may update your contact details if we receive information that they have changed or are incorrect.
 If we've been unable to deliver any communications or these have been returned, we may stop attempting to communicate with you until we receive accurate contact information.